ento00/C_Programming_A_modern_approch_-solutions/README.md

 </p>

 ## Informations
+The first difficult, in my opinion, when people first approach a problem is to find a way to solve it, but the syntax of programming language also plays a key role.
+The aim of this repository is to share solutions to help people in the process of learning C. Also, to provide a simple idea of some approaches to the problem.
+(the "hint" sections of programming projects at the endo of each chapter already provide a good starting point.)

+DISCLAIMER: I don't provide the best solution to the problem, in tems of complexity, but a possible one.

-All testing was done on Linux system running GCC 11.4.0.
+All testing was done on Linux (WLS) system running GCC 11.4.0.

 To check the gcc version used, enter the following command:
 ```bash